-9 Competition legislation
+10 Competition legislation

-What legislation sets out competition law?
+What statutes set out competition law?

 Polish competition law is set out in the Act on Competition and Consumer Protection of 2007 (the ACCP).
-The ACCP contains a catalogue of prohibited anti-competitive practices (including but not limited to direct or indirect price fixing, sharing markets of sale or purchase, limiting or controlling production or sale) and rules relating to abuse of a dominant market position.
-The ACCP provides for situations in which transactions between business entities, (for example, mergers and takeover of control) are subject to notification to the central government administration body competent in the protection of competition and consumers - the president of the Office of Competition and Consumer Protection (OCCP president), as well as remedies and sanctions which may be imposed for unlawful actions.
+The ACCP contains a catalogue of prohibited anticompetitive practices (including but not limited to direct or indirect price-fixing, sharing markets of sale or purchase, limiting or controlling production or sale) and rules relating to abuse of a dominant market position.
+The ACCP provides for situations in which transactions between business entities (eg, mergers and takeover of control) are subject to notification to the central government administration body competent in the protection of competition and consumers - the OCCP president, as well as remedies and sanctions that may be imposed for unlawful actions.

-10 IP rights in competition legislation
+11 IP rights in competition legislation

-Does the competition legislation make specific mention of IP rights?
+Do the competition laws make specific mention of any IP rights?